treyhunner/treyhunner.github.com/source/_posts/2015-12-31-my-favorite-audiobooks-of-2015.markdown

 ### 8. The Wordy Shipmates

-This meandering walk through history included religion, politics, and drama with tie-ins to modern culture and a smattering of humor.
+This journey through history included religion, politics, and drama with tie-ins to modern culture and a smattering of humor.
 I didn't understand much of this book, but I did really enjoy it.

 - [The Wordy Shipmates](https://www.goodreads.com/book/show/2845287-the-wordy-shipmates) by Sarah Vowell
 - [DRM-free audiobook](http://www.downpour.com/catalog/product/view/id/93953) read by Sarah Vowell